joeaudette/playground/WebpackSample/README.md

     `./.paket/paket.exe install` then: `dotnet restore --no-cache`

-2 cd into the FableApp fodler and then run the command:
+2 cd into the FableApp folder and then run the command:

     `dotnet fable start`